-The Banking Group Companies Order requires that (a) the relevant undertaking is a parent or subsidiary of the Relevant Entity or a group subsidiary of the Relevant Entity (that is a subsidiary of the parent but not a direct subsidiary of the Relevant Entity itself), and (b) the PRA is satisfied the general conditions for the exercise of a stabilisation power are met in respect of the Relevant Entity.
+The Banking Group Companies Order requires that (a)-the relevant undertaking is a parent or subsidiary of the Relevant Entity or a group subsidiary of the Relevant Entity (that is a subsidiary of the parent but not a direct subsidiary of the Relevant Entity itself), and (b) the PRA is satisfied the general conditions for the exercise of a stabilisation power are met in respect of the Relevant Entity.
 Certain entities are excluded by the Banking Group Companies Order including certain mixed activity holding companies (MAHC).
-Where the Relevant Entity is a subsidiary of a 'financial holding company' which is in turn a subsidiary of a MAHC, the MAHC is not a Banking Group Company.
-Group subsidiaries of the MAHC are also excluded unless they are financial institutions or subsidiaries of financial institutions.
+Where the Relevant Entity is a subsidiary of a MAHC and of a 'financial holding company' which is in turn-also a subsidiary of a enternational matrix of the Relevant Entity and a group subsidiary which is a subsidiary of the MAHC are-is also excluded unless they are financial institutions or subsidiaries of financial institution which is also a subsidiary of the MAHC.